Getting “Forgiving” All Wrong.

 Where Forgiving Starts.

 Forgiveness after addiction isn’t likely over something trivial – things like neglect, lying and cheating may have taken place through your loved one’s active addiction.
 The hurt likely runs much deeper than the surface.
 So where does forgiveness even begin?
 Although finding forgiveness as your loved one heals from addiction is incredibly difficult, forgiving is the healthiest thing for you to do – as you need to heal, too.
 Forgiving a person who was once actively addicted to drugs and alcohol starts with understanding the disease of addiction.
-By looking at addiction as a seperate entity than your loved one- you’ll be able distinguish the person you know and love from the poor decisions and behaviors that harmed you.
+By looking at addiction as a separate entity than your loved one- you’ll be able distinguish the person you know and love from the poor decisions and behaviors that harmed you.
 Keep in mind that your loved one’s words and actions were heavily influenced by a disease – a behavioral illness – that they did not have control over.
 Understand that your loved one was sick and is recovering from that illness, and as he or she heals, those actions and behaviors will fade away.
 Taking this into consideration can be the best starting place when it comes to understanding addiction and forgiving a recovering loved one.

 Forgiving – Not Forgetting.